 Jewish Welcome Workshop: An In-depth Introduction to Judaism

-The course starts in September of each year and runs for 38 weeks, usually on Thursday nights.
-Participants can choose to enroll in either the 5:30 pm or 7:30 pm section.
-This class is for people in their 20s and 30s.
+The course starts in September of each year and runs for 38 weeks.
+Participants can choose to enroll in either the 6:00 pm or 7:30 pm section.
+This class is designed for people in their 20s and 30s.
 The class is a mix of lectures, group activities, text studies, and holiday celebrations.
 No Hebrew language knowledge is required.
 Those wishing to convert will meet with one of the rabbis individually during the year and beyond.
 The rabbi—in consultation with you—determines when you are ready for the actual conversion.

-We currently are accepting prospective students for the 2018-2019 cohort.
-By joining this inquiry list, you are indicating that you are interested in being contacted in early spring 2018, when we start registration.
-If you are interested in meeting with a rabbi before that time to discuss the process of conversion, please contact Annie to set up a meeting.
+To be considered for the upcoming cohort, for which registration begins in the spring, please join this inquiry list.
+If you are interested in meeting with a rabbi before that time to discuss the process of conversion, please contact Leila to set up a meeting.

 An Introduction to Judaism class is a prerequisite for the Jewish Welcome Workshop.
 One option is our 5-week Basically Jewish course.
 You are welcome to take the introductory class somewhere else as well.